Photographer - Artist - Storyteller

 Working Teaching Philosophy:

 I approach learning as a cumulative and lifelong process.
-Students arrive in the classroom with diverse backgrounds, experiences, and levels of prior knowledge, and these differences are valuable starting points for artistic growth.
+Students approach the classroom with diverse backgrounds, experiences, and levels of prior knowledge, and these differences are valuable starting points for artistic growth.
 To better understand students’ existing knowledge, I incorporate diagnostic activities early in a course.
 Throughout the semester, formative check-ins allow me to monitor students’ progress and adapt instruction as projects develop.
 These conversations often occur through informal critiques and individual meetings, where students can ask challenging questions and reflect on their work.
 Finally, summative assessments provide an opportunity to evaluate how students synthesize concepts and techniques over time.
 Framing learning as an ongoing process (including the possibility of failure) helps reduce anxiety and encourages students to take creative risks.

-Equally important is creating an environment where students can actively engage in the studio.
 I structure the classroom to support collaboration and dialogue rather than passive listening.
 For example, arranging desks and workstations in a U-shaped configuration allows students to easily share work, view demonstrations, and participate in group discussions.
 Especially as a photographer, in a darkroom or computer lab, the environment is traditionally set up creating physical barriers.
 The goal is to strategize ways these physical walls can be removed, to bring the students together in the creative process creating a collaborative art collective.

 Ultimately, my teaching centers on self-expression and artistic development.
 I strive to balance multiple roles in the classroom: expert, facilitator, and role model.
 While I provide technical instruction and critical insight, I also prioritize dialogue, experimentation, and reflective critique.
 Creating a conversational classroom environment while encouraging students to analyze their own work and engage thoughtfully with the work of others.
 Opportunities for students to showcase their work, not only through critiques, presentations, and exhibitions, can also further reinforce the value of their voices and perspectives.